projectgus/flatdrier/README.md

   pin of the DHT-11 requiring a fix wire.
 It's only attached here so I don't lose track of it.

+* poll_flatdrier.py is pretty inefficient in that it slowly recalculates the number of "dew samples" and "dehumidifier on" samples in the past day, each time it is run (ie every minute.)
+This takes about 8 seconds on my little router with its 200Mhz MIPS processor.
+The router's load average is otherwise 0.01 though, so it's an inefficiency I can live with.

 # License